Sebastián Cáceres

 Sebastián Enzo Cáceres Ramos (born 18 August 1999) is a Uruguayan professional footballer who plays as a defender for Liga MX club América and the Uruguay national team.

+Early life

+Cáceres was born on 18 August 1999 in the Nuevo París neighborhood of the capital city Montevideo.

+Personal life

+Cáceres is romantically involved and engaged with Mexican boxer and influencer Alana Flores.

+Club career

+Liverpool Montevideo

-He made his professional debut on 26 August 2017 in a 2–1 loss against Peñarol.
+Cáceres made his professional debut on 26 August 2017 in a 2–1 loss against Peñarol.
 He scored his first goal on 24 February 2019 in a 4–4 draw against Fénix.

+América

 On 15 January 2020, Cáceres signed for Liga MX side Club América.

 International career

 Cáceres is a former Uruguay youth international.
 He has represented Uruguay at the 2019 South American U-20 Championship, 2019 FIFA U-20 World Cup and 2019 Pan American Games.

 In September 2022, Cáceres was called up to the Uruguay national team for the first time.
 He made his debut on 23 September 2022 in a 1–0 defeat against Iran.